oves-embedded/Tickstack-Automation-Startscript/docs/README.md

 - Have a gitbash as your terminal.

 ## How to start the project.
-- Open git bash on your windows PC on your Desktop.
+- Open git bash on your Windows PC on your Desktop.
 - Run the following command to clone the project

 ```sh